 The emphasis is on good.

 I can show you around all the tools in Adobe Illustrator or Inkscape.
 I can tell you where to find fonts.
 I can tell you how to pick a color palette.
-In fact, I teach people how to find the perfect font and color palette for your brand in my free class Revamp Your Brand In One Day.
+In fact, I teach people how to find the perfect font and color palette for your brand in the seventh chapter of my book The Human Centered Brand.

 But that’s nowhere nearly enough for a person to create a logo that is any good.